 The two most prominent forms of vitamin D are ergocalciferol (D2) and cholecalciferol (D3).
 Vitamin D3 is an important nutrient for chickens, especially for growing chicks and laying hens.

 The inadequacy of vitamin D in birds results in rickets, retarded growth, soft and rubbery beak, hypocalcemia, parathyroid hyperplasia, elevated serum alkaline phosphatase, a marked expansion of epiphyseal growth plates including cartilage hypertrophy, failure of calcification of cartilage and osteoid, and fibrous osteodystrophy.

 In hens, a vitamin D deficiency adversely affects egg production and causes calcium deficiency.
 The need for vitamin D depends to a large extent on the ratio of calcium to phosphorus.
 The vitamin D needs of poultry are increased several folds by inadequate levels of calcium and (or) phosphorus or by improper ratios of these minerals in the diet.

-increases the absorption efficiency of liposoluble vitamin D 3 present in the feed of birds.
+It is a blend of Phytoconstituents (Natural absorbance enhancers) and contains plant origin metabolites of Vitamin D3.
+It increases the absorption efficiency of liposoluble vitamin D3 present in the feed of birds.
 It maintains homeostasis of Ca:P in body, improves bone density, increases egg shell thickness and vitamin D levels of eggs.